tasninanika/Callifornia-Housing-Price-Prediction-SVR/README.md

-# 🏡 California Housing Price Prediction using SVM
+# 🏡 California Housing Price Prediction using SVR

 This project uses **Support Vector Regression (SVR)** from `scikit-learn` to predict house prices based on features from the **California Housing Dataset**.
 The goal is to build a regression model that can estimate median house values across various districts in California.